-If you were charged with a felony crime in Moscow Idaho, Pullman Washington or surrounding area, Mosman & Monson Attorneys at Law can assist you in your defense.
+If you were charged with a felony crime in Moscow Idaho, Pullman Washington or surrounding area, Mosman Law Offices can assist you in your defense.
 Our knowledgeable lawyers have years of experience working with people charged with felony crimes and misdemeanors.
-Call Mosman & Monson Attorneys at Law today to schedule a time to discuss your case and determine your legal options.
+Call Mosman Law Offices today to schedule a time to discuss your case and determine your legal options.

 In Washington, the most serious criminal offenses are categorized as felony offenses.
 Persons convicted of a felony offense may be sentenced to imprisonment for a term in excess of one year.
 In Washington, each felony offense has a statutory maximum penalty and a standard range penalty.
 There are three classifications of felony offenses: